junxit/us-congress-bills-114/metadata.md

 - Rep. Rokita, Todd [R-IN-4] (R000592)
 - Rep. Latta, Robert E. [R-OH-5] (L000566)
 - Rep. Long, Billy [R-MO-7] (L000576)
+- Rep. Yoho, Ted S. [R-FL-3] (Y000065)
+- Rep. Olson, Pete [R-TX-22] (O000168)

 ## Committees (1)

 - House — Energy and Commerce Committee

+## Recorded votes (1)

+- 2015-06-23 — [House 114-1-377](votes/house-114-1-0377.md) — On Motion to Suspend the Rules and Pass, as Amended — **Passed** (378–25)

 ## Actions

 - 2015-02-05 — Introduced in House
 - 2015-02-05 — Introduced in House
 - 2015-02-05 — Referred to the House Committee on Energy and Commerce.
+- 2015-02-06 — Referred to the Subcommittee on Communications and Technology.
+- 2015-06-10 — Forwarded by Subcommittee to Full Committee (Amended) by Voice Vote .
+- 2015-06-10 — Subcommittee Consideration and Mark-up Session Held.
+- 2015-06-16 — Committee Consideration and Mark-up Session Held.
+- 2015-06-17 — Committee Consideration and Mark-up Session Held.
+- 2015-06-17 — Ordered to be Reported (Amended) by Voice Vote.
+- 2015-06-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2015-06-23 — Considered as unfinished business. (consideration: CR H4581)
+- 2015-06-23 — Considered under suspension of the rules. (consideration: CR H4550-4551)
+- 2015-06-23 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+805.
+- 2015-06-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-06-23 — Mr. Shimkus moved to suspend the rules and pass the bill, as amended.
+- 2015-06-23 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 378 - 25 (Roll no. 377). (text: CR H4550)
+- 2015-06-23 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 378 - 25 (Roll no. 377).(text: CR H4550)
+- 2015-06-23 — Placed on the Union Calendar, Calendar No. 130.
+- 2015-06-23 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+114-175.
+- 2015-06-23 — Reported (Amended) by the Committee on Energy and Commerce.
+H. Rept.
+114-175.
+- 2015-06-23 — The title of the measure was amended.
+Agreed to without objection.